sjinthehouse/automlForImages/README.md

 You can specify the metric to be used for model optimization and hyperparameter tuning using the optional `primary_metric` parameter.
 Default values depend on the task type -
 <ul>
 <li>'accuracy' for image-classification</li>
-<li>'IOU' for image-classification-multi-label</li>
+<li>'iou' for image-multi-labeling</li>
 <li>'mean_average_precision' for image-object-detection</li>
 <li>'mean_average_precision' for image-instance-segmentation</li>
 </ul>

 ### Experiment budget
-You can optionally specify the maximum time budget for your AutoML Viison experiment using `experiment_timeout_hours` - the amount of time in hours before the experiment terminates.
+You can optionally specify the maximum time budget for your AutoML Vison experiment using `experiment_timeout_hours` - the amount of time in hours before the experiment terminates.
 If none specified, default experiment timeout is 6 days.

 <!---
 ### Early stopping